What Is Patent Ductal Arteriosus?

 - Sweating when they’re active, as when feeding

-If your baby has symptoms, your doctor may send you to a children’s heart specialist.
+If your baby has symptoms, their doctor may send you to a children’s heart specialist.
 This doctor is called a pediatric cardiologist.
-He’ll give your baby tests to see how well their heart works.
+They’ll give your baby tests to see how well their heart works.
 An echocardiogram is the best tool to diagnose this issue.
 It makes pictures of the heart and blood vessels with sound waves.
 It will show the size of the PDA and how much blood is flowing through it.

 Doctors usually treat full-term babies or older children with the catheter procedure.
 Surgery may be best if the PDA is very large or your baby has other heart defects that need to be fixed.

 For preemies, doctors usually try medicine first.
 If that doesn’t work, the doctor may suggest that you wait until your baby is big enough for a catheter procedure if they're OK otherwise.

 Patent Ductal Arteriosus Complications